A Tyler the Creator tweet? A Melania Trump statue? What is ‘Midsommar’ really about?

 — Richard Whittaker (@YorkshireTX) July 6, 2019

-A lot of people think it’s about a Norwegian woman who runs like a horsey:
+A lot of people think it’s about a Norwegian woman who runs like a horsie:

 MIDSOMMAR (2019) https://t.co/0FH8H37WRU